C2DH/ranketwo-submissions/lessons/drafts/data.md

 ### 3.b Creating descriptive data

 When we want to describe and compare several historical personalities, objects, or events, we can organise information in tables made of rows and columns.
 Each column represents a category or attribute — that is, a feature we want to record, such as a name, date, place, or other characteristic.
 The top row of the table usually contains headers identifying these categories.
 Each subsequent row contains the information describing one individual entry, while the recorded information itself is called a value.
-Organised in tables, these categories and values form data collections that can be searched, sorted, and analysed with the help of digital tools such as spreadsheets or databases.
+Organised in tables, these categories and values form data collections that can be searched, sorted, extended and analysed with the help of digital tools such as spreadsheets or databases.

 <!--Sofia: I think that the definition of data model below corresponds more to coding or categorizing data; the data model is mostly used to define relations, which is not the focus in this part of the lesson.
 Thus, I would suggest to not present it hastily here in a reductive way.
 Same for dataset, it is perhaps preferable to not assimilate the notion with the small tables above.
 We do not need to cover everything, and further exploration can be made by recommended lectures in the Reading suggestions section-->
 *The pre-defined list of properties you want to capture on a given group of objects or phenomena is called the _data model_.
 The quality of any data model is determined by its usability for a given purpose: you want your data to be searchable, accessible, findable, and easy to process, present and communicate.
 We rarely, if ever, encounter data in the singular.
 Most of the time, we talk about a data set, like in the tables we have seen above.
 The individual entries in it are called data points, such as the numerical value that represents the letter "A" or the string that is the value for the attribute `first_name`.
 The individual rows of longer tables, for example the historic persons in your table, are commonly called _data records_ or _entries_.
 Several of them make a _data set_.*